 There are three core parts of H-FARM’s business model.

-Investments.
 As a corporate accelerator, H-FARM has invested €25M to support the development of 105 early-stage innovative companies.
-This is achieved through vertical programmes within industry sectors and in collaboration with corporate partners.
+This is achieved through vertical programs within industry sectors and in collaboration with corporate partners.
 An example is the Wellness Accelerator Program in partnership with Technogym.

 The H-FARM campus is currently undergoing an expansion that will grow its facilities from 14,000 sqm of buildings with a 20-hectare park to 42,000 sqm of buildings distributed over 51 hectares of land close to Venice.
 And they are no strangers to hosting top quality events.